grafana/k6-docs/src/data/markdown/docs/40 xk6-disruptor/04 Examples/01 Inject Grpc faults into Service.md

 excerpt: ''
 ---

-This example shows how [ServiceDisruptor](/javascript-api/xk6-disruptor/api/servicedisruptor) can be used for testing the effect of faults injected in the gRPC requests served by a service.
+This example shows a way to use the [ServiceDisruptor](/javascript-api/xk6-disruptor/api/servicedisruptor) to test the effect of faults injected in the gRPC requests served by a service.

-You will find the complete [source code](#source-code) at the end of this document.
-Next sections examine the code in detail.
+The complete [source code](#source-code) is at the end of this document.
+The next sections examine the code in detail.

 The example uses [grpcpbin](https://grpcb.in), a simple request/response application that offers endpoints for testing different gRPC requests.

-The test requires `grpcpbin` to be deployed in a cluster in the namespace `grpcbin` and exposed with an external IP. the IP address is expected in the environment variable `GRPC_HOST`.
+The test requires `grpcpbin` to be deployed in a cluster in the namespace `grpcbin` and exposed with an external IP.
+The IP address is expected in the environment variable `GRPC_HOST`.

-You will find the Kubernetes manifests and the instructions of how to deploy it to a cluster in the [test setup](#test-setup) section at the end of this document.
-You can learn more about how to get the external IP address in the [expose your application](/javascript-api/xk6-disruptor/get-started/expose-your-application) section.
+For the Kubernetes manifests and the instructions on how to deploy it to a cluster, refer to the [test setup](#test-setup) section at the end of this document.
+To learn more about how to get the external IP address, refer to [Expose your application](/javascript-api/xk6-disruptor/get-started/expose-your-application).

 ## Initialization

 The initialization code imports the external dependencies required by the test.
 The [ServiceDisruptor](https://k6.io/docs/javascript-api/xk6-disruptor/api/servicedisruptor/) class imported from the `xk6-disruptor` extension provides functions for injecting faults in pods.
 The [k6/net/grpc](https://k6.io/docs/javascript-api/k6-net-grpc/) module provides functions for executing gRPC requests.
-We will also use the [check](https://k6.io/docs/javascript-api/k6/check/) function to verify the results from the requests.
+The [check](https://k6.io/docs/javascript-api/k6/check/) function verifies the results from the requests.

 ```javascript